carbon-language/carbon-lang/flang/documentation/FortranForCProgrammers.md

 =========================

-This note is limited to essential information about Fortran so that a C or C++ programmer can get started quickly with the language, at least as a reader, and avoid some common pitfalls when starting to write or modify Fortran code.
+This note is limited to essential information about Fortran so that a C or C++ programmer can get started more quickly with the language, at least as a reader, and avoid some common pitfalls when starting to write or modify Fortran code.
 Please see other sources to learn about Fortran's rich history,